Japan's Exceptional Service! Most Used Taxi App GO

 Photo by Pixta

-Take a left and a short walk from Sensoji Temple to find the picturesque Nishi Sando Shopping Street.
-This covered shopping street looks like something you would find in an Edo period ukiyo-e painting and is the ideal place for relaxed exploration and photos.
+Take a short walk from Sensoji Temple to find the picturesque Nishi Sando Shopping Street.
+This covered shopping street looks like something you would find in a Japanese woodblock print and is the ideal place for relaxed exploration and photos.

 The floor of this market is covered in natural Japanese cypress flooring and is filled with tiny shops!
-Browse through everything, from souvenirs, regional ramen, to samurai swords and pick up a souvenir or treat for yourself.
+Browse through everything, from souvenirs and regional ramen to samurai swords, and pick up a souvenir or treat for yourself.
 This is the perfect place to go if you want to do a little shopping and get a sense of Japanese history.

 ↑ Return to the top of article.

-10. Asakusa's Underground Shopping Center - Check Out Retro Asakusa
+14. Asakusa's Underground Shopping Center: Check Out Retro Asakusa

 20 Exciting Things to Do in Asakusa - 2023 Guide